Member Organizations

 Audit Oversight Arrangements

-In accordance with the Financial Reporting Act 2010, the Botswana Accountancy Oversight Authority (BAOA) is the independent audit oversight entity in Botswana.
+In accordance with the Financial Reporting Act, 2010, as amended, the Botswana Accountancy Oversight Authority (BAOA) is the independent audit oversight entity in Botswana.
+BAOA is responsible for the oversight and regulation of certified auditors and audit firms, including registration, audit practice reviews, enforcement of applicable auditing and ethical standards, and investigative and disciplinary processes.

 -